Your Cart is empty

 - Americano- An Americano is an espresso and water (which is naturally low-carb) You can order it as is, or add heavy whipping cream to add fat.
 To make it a latte, request foam on top.
 Or go one step further, and add 2 pumps of sugar-free vanilla syrup to create a vanilla latte.

-- Cappuccino- Replace regular milk with half water, half heavy cream for less carbs and more fat.
+- Cappuccino- Replace regular milk with half water, half heavy cream for fewer carbs and more fat.

 - Mocha- Replace mocha sauce with sugar-free mocha sauce, and replace milk with half heavy whipping cream, half water.